Deadlines for Fall 2024 Admission

 Current and Previous Degrees and Institutions

-- Do not include institutions from which you did not receive a degree (i.e. summer schools, post-baccalaureate certificates, etc.), although these details may go on your resume.
+Please do not list institutions from which you did not receive a degree (summer school, post-baccalaureate certificates, etc); include those details on your resume.

 List of Recommenders

-- List the names and titles of your three recommenders that you submitted to ApplyTexas (e.g. Lovey Howell, Associate Professor at Gilligan’s Island University)
+Please list the names and titles of the three people writing Letters of Recommendation that you submitted in your ApplyTexas application (e.g. Lovey Howell, Associate Professor, Gilligan’s Island University).

 Statement of Purpose

-- Disregard the notice that your electronic ApplyTexas Statement is Needed.
-The faculty only use the SlideRoom version of your Statements.
-Do not mail a hardcopy of your statements to any university office.
+Disregard the notice in MyStatus that your statement in ApplyTexas is needed.
+Only your Statement of Purpose submitted through SlideRoom will be reviewed.
+Do not mail a hardcopy of your statement to any university office.

-Finalists in each area will be interviewed via phone or Skype at some time before mid-February.
-The department will initiate contact with finalists only.
+Finalists in each area will be interviewed via phone or Skype at some point by mid-February.
+The department will initiate contact with finalists.
 Please do not contact the department to request an interview.